emergentai/yolov12-onnxruntime-web/README.md

-# AI Object Detection
+# YOLOv12 ONNX Runtime Web

-A real-time object detection application built with YOLOv8 and ONNX Runtime Web for browser-based AI inference.
+A minimalistic real-time object detection application built with YOLOv12 and ONNX Runtime Web for browser-based AI inference.

 ## 🎯 Project Overview

 This application demonstrates real-time object detection using computer vision.
-The system processes video streams (uploaded files or live camera) to identify objects in real-time using the YOLOv8n model.
+The system processes video streams (uploaded files or live camera) to identify objects in real-time using the YOLOv12 nano model.

 ### Key Features

 - **Real-time Detection**: Processes video at 10+ FPS with live annotation overlays
 - **Client-side Processing**: All AI inference happens in the browser (privacy-preserving)
 - **Multiple Input Sources**: Supports uploaded video files and live camera streams
-- **Modern UI**: Clean, tabbed interface built with Next.js and Shadcn/ui
+- **Minimalistic UI**: Clean, simple interface built with Next.js
-- **Export Capabilities**: Export detection results as JSON
 - **80 Object Classes**: Detects common objects from the COCO dataset

 ## 🚀 Quick Start